-Considering the climate change-related challenges and vulnerabilities that St. Kitts and Nevis is facing, the CARI-SKN objective is to create a coastal zone management framework in St. Kitts and Nevis that enables financing of critical coastal resilient infrastructure and coastal ecosystem protection measures.
+Considering the climate change-related challenges and vulnerabilities that St. Kitts and Nevis is facing, the objective of CARI-SKN is to develop a coastal zone management framework for St. Kitts and Nevis that is responsive to current and future climatic changes.
+This framework aims to facilitate the financing of critical coastal resilient infrastructure and implement measures for the protection of coastal ecosystems which will ultimately enhance climate adaptation efforts.
 This shall be achieved by removing key barriers that impede the structured identification, planning, financing, and implementation of needed coastal resilience infrastructure.
 Such coastal adaptation measures shall be well integrated into national legislation and in line with concepts such as the blue economy, ecosystem-based adaptation, and ridge-to-reef.